 Fertilize in early spring with balanced acidic plant fertilizer.
 This will help ensure future growth and blooms, as well as promote the overall well-being of your plant.

 Trim after the bloom cycle has ended.
 The Pink Ruffle Azalea, like other yearly blooming rhododendrons, begins compiling the next year’s blooms after the end of the current year’s cycle.
 Trimming too late will decrease the number of potential blooms for the next year.

-To create a seamless hedge we recommend planting 2-3′ Appart and to create individual shrubs plant at least 4-5′ apart
+To create a seamless hedge we recommend planting 2-3′ apart.
+To create individual shrubs, plant at least 4-5′ apart.